Lee Busby: Tuscaloosa city council

 In October 2019, Busby was elected to the 4th district's seat on the city council of Tuscaloosa, Alabama, during a special election necessitated by a vacancy.
 He successfully ran for re-election unopposed in 2021.
 Busby described four areas of focus in his political career: "fiscal responsibility, safety [and] security, historical preservation and economic growth through new businesses."
 As of 2021, he serves as the chairman of the Finance Committee of Tuscaloosa.

 In May 2021, Busby made a public call for ideas to resolve safety issues in Tuscaloosa's entertainment areas, which his district includes much of, in addition to the University of Alabama campus.
 In January 2022, Busby supported alcohol sales at Coleman Coliseum, citing potential tax revenue; the plan was later approved in a 6-1 decision.
 During city redistricting procedures that same year, Busby expressed hope that "we let go of the notion that people vote based on the color of their skin" the next time redistricting occurs.

+Busby was reelected to another term on the city council, without opposition, in 2025.